mrocklin/blog/_posts/work/2016-02-13-dask-distributed-part1.md

 records = e.persist(records)
 ```

-The data lives in S3 in hourly files as gzipped encoded, line delimited
+The data lives in S3 in hourly files as gzipped encoded, line delimited JSON.
-JSON.
-We load it as text and then map the `json.loads` function over the
-lines.
-Finally we tell the scheduler to persist this collection in RAM.
-The
-scheduler starts our computation asynchronously and gives us back a collection
+The `s3.read_text` and `text.map` functions produce
+[dask.bag](http://dask.pydata.org/en/latest/bag.html) objects which track our
+operations in a lazily built task graph.
+When we ask the executor to `persist`
+this collection we ship those tasks off to the scheduler to run on all of the
+workers in parallel.
+The `persist` function gives us back another `dask.bag`
+pointing to these remotely running results.
+This persist function returns
-pointing to the not-yet-finished result.
-The actual computation on the cluster
+immediately, the computation happens on the cluster in the background
-happens asynchronously.
-We gain control of our interpreter immediately while
+asynchronously.
+We gain control of our interpreter immediately while the
-the cluster hums along.
+cluster hums along.

 The cluster takes around 40 seconds to download, decompress, and parse this
 data.
 If you watch the video embedded above you'll see fancy progress-bars.